 Ads have a finite shelf life.
 Running ads for too long, at best, leads to eye rolls and exasperation.
 At worst, it actually influences negative brand perception and unfavorable mentions.

 It feels like harassment or stalking.
 The best way to fix this?
-Know how long to run your ad or set up an ad with a frequency cap and Facebook will only show that ad to the same person for the maximum number of times you tell them to in a specified time frame.
+Determine a specific end date for your ad or set up an ad with a frequency cap and Facebook will only show that ad to the same person for the maximum number of times you tell them to in a specified time frame.

 Audience Ad Blindness